sthalles/sthalles.github.io/_posts/2024-02-23-matryoshka-representation-learning.markdown

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/matryoshka-representation-learning/supervised-net.png" alt="...">
+  <figcaption>Figure 1 - Supervised learning with deep neural networks.
+The perceptual input (audio spectrogram) is fed to a neural network, which outputs a vector representation $z$.
+The representation is fed to a classifier layer, which outputs probability distributions over the set of class labels.</figcaption>
 </figure>

 Optionally, one might want to fine-tune (gradually change) the encoder parameters $\theta$ to learn a new downstream task.
 This technique is called ***fine-tuning*** and is one of the most important concepts of deep learning that powers innumerable applications in industry and academia.